 "Sadly, this midcentury staple has been reproduced and reused ad nauseam.
 If I never have to see another Sputnik chandelier again, it won't be too soon.
 Instead, I'd look at young lighting designers who are doing really interesting stuff, like Apparatus Studio or Gabriel Scott.
 And it doesn't have to be expensive.
 Some young lighting companies like Lambert & Fils and Park Studio LA are producing unique lighting that's quite affordable." — Savoie

-And now, the seven best cheap décor sites we always shop.
+And now, the 14 best cheap décor sites we always shop.